ashermancinelli/algorithm-testbed/doc/lc-valid-sudoku.md

   end do
 ```

-The core loop is the same as the other solutions.
+The core loop is the same as the other distributed solutions.
+I work only on the rows and columns assigned to the current rank.
 ```fortran
   do i = 1+(rank*chunk), (rank*chunk)+chunk
     if (i .gt.
 81) exit